getsentry/dotnet-assembly-alias/readme.md

 `--reference-file`

 Optional.
 A path to a file containing references file paths.
-On file path per line.
+One file path per line.

 ##### Default Reference File